 In New Jersey there is no official formula to calculate the amount or duration of alimony.
 The Amended Alimony Statute states that with any marriage or civil union less than twenty years the term of alimony cannot exceed the length of the marriage.
 However, this cannot be considered a complete formula.
 Some lawyers and Judges unofficially calculate the amount of alimony by subtracting the gross income of both litigants and awarding the lesser income litigant one third of the difference of said incomes.
 Also, I have seen some attorneys calculated the term of alimony by stating that for every two years of marriage there should be one year of alimony.
 The problem with both of these methods is that they do not consider the facts of the case beside the length of the marriage and the difference of incomes of the litigants.

-If you have any questions concerning alimony in NJ, call Peter Van Aulen today at (201) 845-7400 for a free comprehensive in office consultation.
+If you have any questions concerning alimony in NJ, call Peter Van Aulen today at (201) 845-7400 for a free initial consultation.